Ohtani’s MLB-best 35th HR lifts Angels past Twins 6-2

 TRAINER’S ROOM

-Angels: Out since mid-May with a right calf strain, OF Mike Trout is scheduled for a ”routine follow-up” doctor visit Monday.
-Manager Joe Maddon said Trout ”feels it a little bit in that area when he tries to move quickly. .
-It’s not awful.” .
-To make room for Barria, LHP Alex Claudio was designated for assignment.
+Angels: Out since mid-May with a right calf strain, OF Mike Trout is scheduled for a “routine follow-up” doctor visit Monday.
+Maddon said Trout “feels it a little bit in that area when he tries to move quickly. … It’s not awful.” … To make room for Barria, LHP Alex Claudio was designated for assignment.

 Twins: CF Jake Cave (low back) returned after missing 64 games. … OF Trevor Larnach, hit in the right hand by a pitch Saturday, did not play. … C Mitch Garver, reinstated from the paternity list, caught the final two innings.
 C Ben Rortvedt was sent to Triple-A St. Paul.